Parenting After the Adolescent Becomes Adult

 Psychologically, there is an authentic sense of individual identity - assuming one's fitting definition of self.
 Socially, there is a sense of autonomy - determination to adhere to one's own beliefs and follow one's own agenda.
 And economically there is the reliance on financial self-support - commitment to earn one's way without the need for parental assistance.

 When adolescence is over, then young adulthood begins.
 Roughly spanning the early twenties to about thirty, this period ends when the young person becomes anchored in adulthood in at least three ways.
 He or she has played with enough independent freedom to want to settle down.
 There is an emerging sense of occupational or career future to work for.
-And there is the desire to find a committed partner with who to share the journey of adulthood.
+And there can be, but doesn't have to be, the desire to find a committed partner with who to share the journey of adulthood.

 No matter how grown up, how much older they become, these adult offspring forever remain your children just as you forever remain their parent.
 And the relationship is always challenging because, like the rest of life, parenting demands constant change and accommodation.